christianalfoni/christianalfoni.github.io/_posts/2015-03-01-true-isomorphic-apps-with-react-and-baobab.md

 The wrapper component will expose either the Baobab state tree itself or just a plain object, depending on it being the client or the server.

 #### A mixin to extract state
 As we know from the [existing mixins](https://github.com/Yomguithereal/baobab#react-mixins) for Baobab it is possible to extract state by using a cursors object defined on the component itself.
 Since we are using the Baobab state tree a bit differently here, we have to create a new mixin.
-I actually created a [pull request](https://github.com/Yomguithereal/baobab/pull/107) for this as I think it should be part of the Baobab package.
-Allowing for an isomorphic approach.
-First lets see how we use the mixin on a component:
+I actually created a [pull request](https://github.com/Yomguithereal/baobab/pull/107) for this.
+It ended up in a discussion that brings up a different approach.
+It uses an application event hub to decouple business logic from the components.
+I encourage you to check it out!
+But now lets see how we use the mixin on a component

 *SomeComponent.js (client and server)*
 {% highlight javascript %}